tomjoht/learnapidoc/_includes/content/activities/getting_started_tutorial.md

 In this section you explored [Getting started tutorials](docapis_doc_getting_started_section.html).
 Do the following tutorial from SendGrid: [Getting Started with the SendGrid API](https://sendgrid.com/docs/for-developers/sending-email/api-getting-started/).

 There are no supplementary instructions or tips for working through the content.
-You should be able to complete all the steps in about 5 minutes.
+Ideally, you should be able to complete all the steps in about 5 minutes.
 After you finish, answer the following questions:

 *  Were you successful?
 *  If you were successful, how does this make you feel towards the documentation?